nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Layered:** Pertaining to the multi-layered aspect of the shell structure in core/shell nanostructures.

-### Expanded Definition and Usage\nCore/shell nanostructures are a vital component in advancing nanotechnology, particularly due to their ability to combine the unique properties of two different materials.
+### Expanded Definition and Usage:
+Core/shell nanostructures are a vital component in advancing nanotechnology, particularly due to their ability to combine the unique properties of two different materials.
 This dual-material setup allows for high multifunctionality, enabling applications that require both protection (from oxygen, water, or digestive enzymes in biomedical uses) and enhanced performance (catalytic activity, drug release profiles, etc.).
 In environmental technology, these structures are utilized for their photocatalytic properties, effectively breaking down pollutants when exposed to light.
 In electronics, they contribute to the development of smaller, faster, and more efficient components by exploiting the quantum properties of the core material, with the shell managing electrical insulation or integration into larger circuits.